 Put Region in the Row area, and Person, Units and Value in the Values area

-This shows the number of unique customers per regions as shown below.
+This shows the number of unique salespeople per regions as shown below.
 For example, in the first pivot table, the East region showed 8 unique names in the person column, and that is the count in this pivot table.

 Naturally, as there are 2 Pivot Tables involved in this solution, both have to be refreshed after any data has been added or changed in the source table.
 It is essential that the first PT is refreshed first, followed by a Refresh of the Final Pivot Table.

 You can refresh the pivot tables manually, or use amacro.
 To use a macro, add one of the following procedures to the sheet with your final Pivot Table.

 A) If both pivot tables are on the same sheet, use this code:

 B) If the pivot tables are on different sheets then use this code (substitute the name of your actual sheet for "yoursheetname"):